Setting Up Wheels & Set Pieces

 Wheels eject a lot of sparks which will come down to ground level and carry in the wind, as shown in the image below.
 So set them up well away from fireworks set up on the ground such as cakes and barrages to reduce the risk of cross-ignition.

 Set pieces and lancework

-Since we moved from the old British Standards over to the European CE regulations for fireworks, the number and variety of set pieces on the market for consumers has all but dwindled to just lancework – lettering and numbers on a wooden frame – which is what we will concentrate on here.
+Since we moved from the old British Standards over to the European CE regulations for fireworks, the number and variety of set pieces on the market for consumers has all but dwindled to just lancework – lettering and numbers on a wooden frame – which is what I will concentrate on here.

 As with wheels, the higher these are mounted the better, simply as more of the audience can get a good view.
 Two wooden posts either side are ideal and these can be cable tied to smaller posts banged into the ground as a base.
 Hang the lancework on nails and/or cable tie it to the posts.
 Take care to orientate the lancework the right way around.

 Lancework is one of the most fragile fireworks and you need to take great care not to knock the lances and connecting fuse.
-It is also very vulnerable to rain which we will cover in more detail in the Coping With Bad Weather section.
+It is also very vulnerable to rain which I will cover in more detail in the Coping With Bad Weather section.

 Further help and information

 For help with setting up other fireworks such as rockets or fountains, head back to the Setting Up Fireworks menu section where you will also find site layout advice and other helpful articles.

 Once you have set up and are ready to fire I do of course have a complete section dedicated to letting off your fireworks safely.

 If you are a beginner and any of the terms used in this guide are unfamiliar, or you are new to UKFR, my Beginners Start Here! guide will walk you through the basics.